00Fjongl/js-extra/Minification/basic.md

 # Basics
-For minification, the ECMAScript 6 arrow functions are preferred over ECMAScript 5 functions, unless a new scope is needed.
+For minification, arrow functions (ECMAScript 6) are preferred over traditional functions (ECMAScript 5), unless a new scope is needed.
 ```js
 //ES5
 function name(a,b,c){return a+b+c}(1,2,3);